ClarissaJean/Car-rental-Web-based-application-used-to-reserve-and-rent-a-car-in-Batangas-City/README.md

  <div dir="rtl">

-Customer Registration  - Create Customer Account which will fill the Full Name, Email, address, occupation, Age, Valid ID, and contact number.
+**Customer Registration**  - Create Customer Account which will fill the Full Name, Email, address, occupation, Age, Valid ID, and contact number.

-Admin or Company Owner, Employee Registration - Create an account which fills the full Name and Email.
+**Admin or Company Owner, Employee Registration **- Create an account which fills the full Name and Email.

-User Profile
+**User Profile**

-CUSTOMER
+**CUSTOMER**

-Account - Customer manage the edit password
+**Account** - Customer manage the edit password

-Car Category - Customer choose the car choices of brands and shall identity its prices and other Details.
+**Car Category** - Customer choose the car choices of brands and shall identity its prices and other Details.

-Car Reservation - Customer will let their choices be reserve and fills the date must to rent and need an car they chosen.
+**Car Reservation** - Customer will let their choices be reserve and fills the date must to rent and need an car they chosen.

-Cancellation - Cancellation for the reserved they don't want to rent.
+**Cancellation** - Cancellation for the reserved they don't want to rent.

-About - Information about car rental business, and Location.
+**About** - Information about car rental business, and Location.

-COMPANY OWNER, EMPLOYEE, /ADMIN
+**COMPANY OWNER, EMPLOYEE, /ADMIN**

-*Account - Admin/company employee,owner manage the edit password.
+**Account** - Admin/company employee,owner manage the edit password.

-*Customer Car Reservation  - Admin /company employee, owner selecting and identify the customer who’s confirm and reserved to rent a car.
+**Customer Car Reservation**  - Admin /company employee, owner selecting and identify the customer who’s confirm and reserved to rent a car.

-*Cancellation- Customer cancellations.
+**Cancellation**- Customer cancellations.

    </DIV>